 We do not presently have the financial or human resources internally to complete Phase III trials for either of our lead product candidates, ADH-1 and eniluracil.
-We therefore intend to seek a licensing or funding partner for the further development of these products.
-If a partner for these technologies is not found, we may not be able to advance these products.
+We therefore intend to seek a licensing or funding partner for the further development of one or both of these products.
+If a partner for one or both of these technologies is not found, we may not be able to further advance these products.
 If a partner is found, the financial terms that they propose may not be acceptable to the Company.